Who are we?

 Youth divisions are separated into four age divisions based on year of birth:

-Each youth division is capped at 20 competitors per event, with boys and girls competing for the same qualifying spots, with the number of spots available at each event ranging from 1 to 10 based on the number of combined competitors in each division at that qualifier.
+Each youth division is capped at 20 competitors per event, with males and females competing for the same qualifying spots, with the number of spots available at each event ranging from 1 to 5 based on the number of combined competitors in each division at that qualifier.

 However, a youth competitor who finishes last overall at an event is unable to qualify at that event (even on countbacks), unless they are the only competitor in their division or finish last despite clearing the course.
 For example, if a competitor finishes fifth out of five competitors but the other four have already qualified, the last-place finisher will not be eligible for a qualifying spot unless they clear the course.